EV Charging Guide

 What About Charger Finder Apps?

 Charger finder apps and charging network apps are different things.
 A finder app like PlugShare, A Better Route Planner (ABRP), or your car's built-in navigation shows you where chargers are, what type they are, and sometimes whether they are available.
 But most finder apps cannot start or pay for a charging session.
 They point you to the charger.
-You still need the network's app (or a contactless card) to actually use it.
+You still need the network's app, a roaming app, an RFID card, or contactless payment to actually use it.

 Some network apps double as finders, showing you all their own chargers on a map.
-Google Maps and Apple Maps also show EV chargers from multiple networks, including real-time availability at some stations.
-For road trips, ABRP is widely considered the best tool for planning charging stops because it factors in your car's battery size, efficiency, and the available chargers along your route.
+Google Maps and Apple Maps are also much better than they used to be for finding chargers, especially for quick nearby searches and built-in EV routing on supported vehicles.
+For road trips, ABRP is still one of the best tools for planning charging stops because it factors in your car's battery size, efficiency, and the available chargers along your route.

 How Do You Pick the Right Apps?

 Start with the chargers you will actually use, not with the apps.
-Here is a practical approach:
+Here is a practical approach, especially for Europe:

-4. Optionally, add a roaming app.
-If you travel frequently or drive through areas with unfamiliar networks, a roaming app like Plugsurfing, Octopus Electroverse, or a similar aggregator gives you broad coverage at a slight premium.
+- Add a roaming app or RFID card.
+If you travel frequently or drive through areas with unfamiliar networks, a roaming app like Chargemap, Plugsurfing, Octopus Electroverse, or a similar aggregator gives you useful backup coverage even if it is not your cheapest option.

 That is it.
-Three apps, all set up before your first road trip, and you are covered for the vast majority of charging situations.
+A small stack of apps, all set up before your first road trip, covers the vast majority of charging situations.
 You can always add more as you discover new networks in new areas.

 From EVcourse app data: "App didn't work" and "Payment problem" are among the most commonly reported charging frustrations.
 Most of these situations happen when a driver encounters an unfamiliar network for the first time and has to set up an account on the spot.
 Having your apps ready before you need them prevents nearly all of these problems.

 App not working at the charger?
 Payment failed?
-The free EVcourse app has step-by-step scenarios for the most common charging problems, including app authentication issues, payment failures, and what to do when a charger will not start.
-Available on iOS and Android.
+The EVcourse app has step-by-step scenarios for the most common charging problems, including app authentication issues, payment failures, and what to do when a charger won't start.
+It can also help translate and explain charger screens, stickers, and instructions when you're abroad.
+Download on iOS.

 Frequently Asked Questions